vcsaturninus/nc/README.md

-If the `-c` or `--cert` flag is passed instead, the specified certificate will be used for authentication with the peer. _Both_ client and server authenticate each other and therefore each must specify a certificate.
-For simple setups the certificates can be one and the same -- or they may be different, for more security.
+If the `-c` or `--cert` flag is passed instead, the specified certificate will be used for authentication with the peer. _Both_ client and server authenticate each other in `nc` when TLS is used and therefore each must specify a certificate.
+For simple setups the certificates can be oneand the same -- or they may be different, for more security.

 This is more secure but can be much lots less straightforward than PSK.
 Specifically, `self-signed` certificates are considered insecure